Get a free, no obligation personal loan quote with rates as low as 9.99%

 All extended warranties are not created equal, they can differ greatly depending on the provider.
 Below are the types of coverage you can expect for most extended warranties.

-• Repairs: Vehicle repairs coverage covers the labour and parts required to make repairs to a vehicle.
+• Repairs: This type of coverage includes the labour and parts required to make repairs to a vehicle.
 Some vehicle repair extended warranties do not cover fluids or certain parts.
 Make sure to read the fine print to see exactly what is covered by this kind of warranty.

 • Roadside Assistance: This kind of extended warranty covers the cost of a tow truck to bring your vehicle to a repair shop.
 It may also cover battery boosts and fuel, oil delivery and other roadside assistance services.